-- Renault and Citroen of France have suspended their post-JCPOA \$1 billion investments in a joint venture (with two Iranian firms) to boost Renault's car production capacity in Iran to 350,000 cars per year. - Scania of Sweden established a factory in Iran to supply the country with 1,350 buses, but it is not clear what its status is in light of reimposed U.S. sanctions. - German industrial giant Siemens signed an agreement in March 2016 with Iranian firm Mapna to transfer technology to produce gas turbines in Iran, and other contracts to upgrade Iran's railways.
-Siemens said subsequent to the U.S.
+- Oil Importation.
+All European importations of oil from Iran have stopped since late 2018. - Cars.
+Renault and Citroen of France suspended their post-JCPOA \$1 billion investments in a joint venture (with two Iranian firms) to boost Renault's car production capacity in Iran to 350,000 cars per year.
+On August 6, 2018, Daimler (manufacturer of Mercedes Benz autos) announced it was suspending its activities in Iran.
+Volkswagen followed suit one month later. - Buses.
+Scania of Sweden established a factory in Iran to supply the country with 1,350 buses, but it is not clear whether this venture is still operating. - Other Industry.
+German industrial giant Siemens signed an agreement in March 2016 with Iranian firm Mapna to transfer technology to produce gas turbines in Iran, and other contracts to upgrade Iran's railways.
+Siemens said in late 2018 that it would pursue no new Iranian business.
+Italy's Danieli industrial conglomerates and Gruppo Ventura have exited the Iran market.